 At the same awards event, iredale, petersen hook architects and ARTC Studio also received the Wallace Greenham Award for Sustainable Architecture and the Architecture Award for Public Architecture.
-84 2257 Pingelly Masonic Lodge 49 Stratford Street Significance Pingelly Masonic Lodge is of social and historical significance as a substantial institution respected in the community.
+84 2257 Pingelly Masonic Lodge 49 Stratford Street Pingelly Masonic Lodge is of social and historical significance as a substantial institution respected in the community.
 The original building, a fine example of Federation Free Classical architecture, with face brick flanking additions and central porch, is of aesthetic significance.
 Pingelly Masonic Lodge makes a significant contribution to the historic townscape of Pingelly.
-History On 15 August 1905, the West Australian Freemason noted, "On the recommendation of the Board of General Purposes, I have approved of Petitions from brethren resident at Pingelly and Nannine for the Constitution of Lodges at the places named The Pingelly Lodge will be Consecrated on the 14th proximo by the deputy Grand master, Bro.
+History On 15 August 1905, the West Australian Freemason noted, "On the recommendation of the Board of General Purposes, I have approved of Petitions from brethren resident at Pingelly and Nannine for the Constitution of Lodges at the places namedThe Pingelly Lodge will be Consecrated on the 14th proximo by the deputy Grand master, Bro.
 T. F. Jolly, who will be assisted by Bro.
 Fred S. Finch, P. S. G. W., Grand Chaplain, and other Grand Officers."
 In November 1909, it was reported that plans had been submitted for new halls at Beverley, Pingelly and Bridgetown.
 The building, of a substantial nature, was erected by early 1910.
 2

-MOORAMBINE <image/> 104 2258 St Patricks Anglican Church & Rectory (former) St Patrick's Church of England and Cemetery Moorambine Road SignificanceSt Patrick's Church of England (1873) is of considerable historical significance, as also the site of the original 1842 Church.
+MOORAMBINE 104 2258 24530 St Patricks Anglican Church & Rectory (former) St Patrick's Church of England and Cemetery Moorambine Road Significance St Patrick's Church of England (1873) is of considerable historical significance, as also the site of the original 1842 Church.
 It represents an integral part of the earliest settlement in the Pingelly area, and the Cemetery records many of those early settlers.
-The aesthetic of the Memorial stone entry, colonnade of trees to the Church, the Gothic form stone Church, and the surrounding Cemetery with historic palisades, Rec1

-Moorambine then came under the control of the Pingelly Minister.
-105 24483 St Patrick's Church of England (former) Rectory Moorambine Road SignificanceSt Patrick's Church of England Rectory (former) is of considerable historic significance for the association with the Church, and Rectors, particularly Rector 2 become the main economic and cultural centre of the district.
+The aesthetic of the Memorial stone entry, colonnade of trees to the Church, the Gothic form stone Church, and the surrounding Cemetery with historic palisades, memorials and railings, all overlooking the surrounding countryside, presents a significant picturesque country vista.
+St Patrick's Church of England and Cemetery evidence a high level of cultural heritage significance to the shire of Pingelly and the state.
+History St Patrick's Church of England, built by stonemason, William Atkins, was consecrated by the Lord Bishop of Perth, Right Rev. Matthew Blagden Hale, on 18 May 1873.
+A portion of the church land was allotted for a cemetery in which many of the districts early settlers are buried.
+The first church on the site was destroyed by fire in 1842.
+After the completion of the Great Southern Railway, the church was enlarged and a resident clergyman was appointed.
+In 1892, a new parish was formed and a Rectory built near the Church and from there Rev. Gillett presided over twelve churches, including Pingelly, until his death in 1904, after which his wife was granted ownership of the Rectory.
+He was never replaced as Rec1